superhos/vue-baberrage/README.md

 	- Function: How long does the barrage message show.(Seconds)

 #### type
-	- Default: `0`
+	- Default: MESSAGE_TYPE.NORMAL
-	- Acceptable-Values: Number
+	- Acceptable-Values: Symbol
 	- Function: The type of the barrage message.
-				0 for scroll from right to left.
+				MESSAGE_TYPE.NORMAL for scroll from right to left.
-				1 for fixed on the top or bottom of the stage.
+				MESSAGE_TYPE.FROM_TOP for fixed on the top of the stage.

-#### position
-	- Default: `top`
-	- Acceptable-Values: Boolean
-	- Function: Determine the position of the barrage message when the type is 0.

 ## Events